tsolakoua/cruxnotes/docs/about.md

 ## The goal

 To find something useful or at least relatable, regardless of your climbing experience.
+We often have access to great climbing books, videos, and expert advice.
+However, in reality, we either forget what we learn or don’t have the time to search for it again.
+Crux Notes is here to bring everything together in one single place, like a climbing notebook.

 ---